KenSciResearch/fairMLHealth/README.md

 For a deep discussion of fairness evaluation, see [Evaluating Fairness](./docs/resources/Evaluating_Fairness.md) in our [documentation and resources](./docs/resources) section.
 In the same folder you'll find a [Measures QuickReference](./docs/resources/Measures_QuickReference.md), plus additional [References and Resources](./docs/resources/References_and_Resources.md)

-For an active notebook demonstrating the fairness evaluation process, see the [Tutorial for Evaluating Fairness in Binary Classification](./examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb) and [Tutorial for Evaluating Fairness in Regression](./examples_and_tutorials/Tutorial-EvaluatingFairnessInRegression.ipynb)(nbviewer links).
+For an active notebook demonstrating the fairness evaluation process, see the [Tutorial for Evaluating Fairness in Binary Classification](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/master/examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb) and [Tutorial for Evaluating Fairness in Regression](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/master/examples_and_tutorials/Tutorial-EvaluatingFairnessInRegression.ipynb) (nbviewer links), the notebooks for which are located in our [examples_and_tutorials](./examples_and_tutorials).
+These are best used with our [ICHI2021 FairnessInHealthcareML Slides.pdf](./docs/publications/ICHI2021-FairnessInHealthcareML-Slides.pdf), which can be found in the [Publications]((./docs/publications/) folder.

 Templates are available in the [templates folder](./templates):
 * [Binary Classification Assessment Template](./templates/Template-BinaryClassificationAssessment.ipynb)
 * [Regression Assessment Template](./templates/Template-RegressionAssessment.ipynb)